This post may contain affiliate links. Please read our disclosure policy.

 - ¼ cup extra virgin olive oil

-- Add the walnut halves to a small frying pan over medium high heat.
+- While the beets are roasting prepare the rest of the salad.
+Add the walnut halves to a small frying pan over medium heat.
 Let them cook until they are fragrant and start to brown in places, shaking the pan frequently.
 Pour over the maple syrup and sprinkle with sea salt and fresh cracked pepper.
 Let them cook, stirring constantly, until the maple syrup has almost evaporated, about 1 minute.
-Remove the walnuts from the pan and place them on a piece of parchment paper, separating them from each other as much as possible.
+Remove the walnuts from the pan and place them on a piece of parchment paper, separating them from each other as much as possible.1 cup walnut halves, 3 tablespoons pure maple syrup, ¼ teaspoon sea salt, ⅛ teaspoon fresh cracked pepper